-NOTE: All member and nonmember tickets must be reserved in advance, and masks are strongly recommended for all guests and required for unvaccinated guests ages 2 and up.
+NOTE: All member and nonmember tickets must be reserved in advance, and masks are now optional but recommended.
 Learn more about how you can join us!

 Phipps was presented as a gift to the City of Pittsburgh from philanthropist Henry W. Phipps, who wished to "erect something that [would] prove a source of instruction as well as pleasure to the people."
 Designed by Lord & Burnham, a New York-based greenhouse manufacturer, for a fee of $100,000, the glasshouse, consisting of nine display rooms, was completed in August 1893, one year after construction began.
 On Dec.
 7, 1893, Phipps Conservatory opened to the public, showcasing many plants originating from the World's Columbian Exposition in Chicago.
 After its founding, Henry Phipps continued to serve as the Conservatory's benefactor until his death in 1930 at the age of 91.